joonas-fi/joonas.fi/content/posts/2021/stable-device-path-for-linux-hwmon-interfaces/index.md

 ### Find out details for udev rule

-We need to write an [udev rule](https://wiki.archlinux.org/title/udev#About_udev_rules) to give our CPU temperature reading a path that does not change.
+We need to write a udev rule to give our

-Now that we know the hwmon interface is at `/sys/class/hwmon/hwmon2` (for this boot), we can interrogate its udev attributes to begin writing the rule.
+CPU temperature reading a path that does not change.

-Query the hwmon interfaces's attributes, so we can write a rule that matches the specific device:
+Now that we know the hwmon interface is at `/sys/class/hwmon/hwmon2` (for this boot), we can interrogate its udev attributes, so we can write a rule that matches the specific device:

 ```console
 $ udevadm info --attribute-walk --path=/sys/class/hwmon/hwmon2